ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #61](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/61) \]\]

-## Declaring Client Instance Capabilities {#request-capabilities}
+## Declaring Client Capabilities {#request-capabilities}

-If the client instance supports extension capabilities, it MAY present them to the AS in the "capabilities" field.
+If the client software supports extension capabilities, the client instance MAY present them to the AS in the "capabilities" field.
 This field is an array of strings representing specific extensions and capabilities, as defined by [a registry TBD](#IANA).